 Host Country Profiles (these can be used as Intercultural Learning Resources or promotional flyers):

-Argentina, Austria, Bangladesh, Belgium-Flanders, Belgium-French, Bolivia, Bosnia and Herzegovina, Brazil, Chile, China, Croatia, Czech Republic, Denmark, Ecuador, Egypt, Finland, France, Germany, Ghana, Hong Kong, Hungary, Iceland, India, Indonesia, Italy, Japan, Kenya, Kosovo, Kuwait, Latvia, Malaysia, Mali, Mexico, Morocco, Mozambique, Netherlands, Nigeria, Norway, Pakistan, Philippines, Poland, Portugal, Russia, Saudi Arabia, Senegal, Sierra Leone, Spain, Sweden, Switzerland, Thailand, Turkey Qatar
+Argentina, Austria, Bangladesh, Belgium-Flanders, Belgium-French, Bolivia, Bosnia and Herzegovina, Brazil, Chile, China, Croatia, Czech Republic, Denmark, Ecuador, Egypt, Finland, France, Germany, Ghana, Hong Kong, Hungary, Iceland, India, Indonesia, Italy, Japan, Kenya, Kosovo, Kuwait, Latvia, Malaysia, Mali, Mexico, Morocco, Mozambique, Netherlands, Nigeria, Norway, Pakistan, Philippines, Poland, Portugal, Qatar, Russia, Saudi Arabia, Senegal, Sierra Leone, Slovakia, South Korea, Spain, Sweden, Switzerland, Thailand, Turkey, United Kingdom

 You've promoted hosting an AFS student, now what?
 Once you have identified some families interested in learning more, please be sure to enter them into Global Link.
 Visit the Place Hosted Students section to learn more about reaching out to your new Hosting Leads.